 Learn about the hazards of spreadsheet-based planning and the prevalence and types of errors plaguing everyone from Olympic organisers, to researchers, to financial professionals.

-For while spreadsheets are great personal productivity tools, they are not designed to be a multi-user, enterprise scale financial application, and spreadsheets alone are no longer the answer with digital disruption having transformed the corporate landscape.
+For while spreadsheets are great personal productivity tools, they are not designed to be a multi-user, enterprise scale financial and operational planning application, and spreadsheets alone are no longer the answer with digital disruption having transformed the corporate landscape.
 Competition and convergence are ubiquitous, and businesses need tools that can rapidly evaluate trends and exploit data analytics to improve decision-making and drive corporate strategy.

 Read how leading CFOs are navigating the chaos and steering their organisations to profitable growth: Redefining Performance: Insights from the Global C-suite study - The CFO perspective

 Operational efficiency, accuracy and agility are vital to compete in today's age of disruption and cannot be achieved by spreadsheets alone.
 In fact, the technical solution requires a robust multi-dimensional data (and metadata) repository, which has workflow to enable multi-user collaboration, as well as the capability to make continual changes to the models being deployed.

 Effective Demand forecasting requires the agility to predict changes to customer demand based on internal as well as external data and make decisions that can help optimise supply chain.
 Integrating demand planning, supply chain planning and financial planning as an Integrated Operational Planning solution is the optimal solution though this often requires detailed redesign of the underlying planning processes to streamline and integrate decision making but does offer very considerable benefits and savings to those organisations who invest the time and effort.

 This is where IBM's and Anaplan's Business Analytics software comes in to play, particularly: